DannyArends/CalderaD/README.md

 ## Contributing

 Want to contribute?
 Great!
-Contribute to DaNode by starring or forking on Github, and feel free to start an issue or sending a pull request.

-Fell free to also post comments on commits.
+Contribute to CalderaD by starring or forking on Github, and feel free to start an issue first to discuss idea's before sending a pull request.
+You're also welcome to post comments on commits.

 Or be a maintainer, and adopt (the documentation of) a function.

 ### License

-DaNode is written by Danny Arends and is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).
+CalderaD is written by Danny Arends and is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).
 See [LICENSE.txt](./LICENSE.txt).